 Live events are a subset of Teams Meetings and can be scheduled in nearly the same manner.
 However, Live events have very different uses.
 While Teams Meetings are designed for collaboration, and to foster discussions amongst participants, Live events are designed for a small set of users to broadcast out presentations and screen sharing to large online audiences.

 Live Events will be available for approved users to create private, organization-wide, or completely public events.
 A Service desk request will need to be made to allow Live events for a user.

 Users that are allowed to create Live Events should refer to this document: Managing Microsoft Teams Live Events for details.

-You potentially may be able to use Outlook for an O365 Group.
+When managing an O365 Group: You potentially may be able to use Outlook for an O365 Group.
 Here's why: Most functions/features should be available from Outlook 2016 as documented by Microsoft, but whether a feature or function is accessible from your particular install of Outlook cannot be answered.
 We have seen situations where the Create Group icon in the ribbon is not present as well as adding external guests as members of a group does not work.
 Our advice is to use OWA to manage your O365 Group.
 The documentation below shows how it should work from Outlook 2016 if your install supports it.

 It is not currently possible to